VegaLaguna/master-data-science/1. Introducción al Terminal y línea de comandos/README.md

-## Parte 3 - Manejo del ficheros y su contenido
+## Parte 3 - Manejo del fichero y su contenido

 ##### 1. Go to ~/Data/Shell/ and use Text_example.txt to generate a new file with the same content but with line number at the beginning of each line.